Things You Should Know About Periodontitis Treatment and Recovery

 Flap surgery/pocket reduction surgery: This involves lifting the gums back and removing tartar while smoothing out any irregular surfaces of the damaged bone to prevent bacteria from hiding.

-Soft tissue grafts: With gum diseases, your gumline will recede.
+• Soft tissue grafts: With gum diseases, your gumline will recede.
 When flap surgery is not suitable to make your gumline better then soft tissue grafts are the way to go.
+This involves taking tissue either from the roof of the mouth or from a donor source to replace gum tissue that has receded around the teeth.
+This will help with gum recession and will bring back your beautiful smile.

 Check how we take care of soft tissue grafts for our patients!

-Bone Graft: Bone grafts involve using fragments of your own bone, synthetic bone, or donated bone to replace bone destroyed by gum disease.
+• Bone Graft: Bone grafts involve using fragments of your own bone, synthetic bone, or donated bone to replace bone destroyed by gum disease.
 Bone grafts will give support to your loose tooth so that it does not fall.

 Guided Tissue regeneration: If the bone is destroyed by the bacteria then guided tissue generation can be used.
 A biocompatible fabric is placed between your both and tooth, this fabric prevents anything else from entering the healing area.
 This might help the bone grow back.